The Losmandy Titan is a German equatorial mount (GEM) with a 100lb rated payload capacity. I’ve owned my Titan since just before Christmas 2004.

 The Titan is a big beast, tipping the scales at 75lbs for the equatorial head (broken into two parts for slightly easier portability).
 It comes with the Gemini Astronomical Positioning System, which provides goto capability as well as an extensive object library, PEC, mount modelling and a raft of other features (see René Goerlich’s site for more information).
-I have Gemini Level 4 software (released April 2006) installed on my system, having upgraded my EPROM with the new version.
+I currently have the Gemini-2 system on the mount (replacing the previous Gemini 1 system).

 Using the Titan

 There are lots of tips relating to using the Titan, but some excellent links are as follows:

 - The Titan Tips pages – a whole load of useful info here about Titan GEMs!

 - The Yahoo Titan Users’ Group